As we all know, clouds are full of water, and lots of it.

-I did some research on this topic and all the experts seem to agree that a giant thunderhead like the ones that deliver powerful storms can easily contain more than two billion pounds of water!
+I did some research on this topic and according to scientists at the US Geological Survey, an average size cloud can easily contain more than a million pounds of water!

 The water droplets or ice crystals in most clouds are so lightweight and have such a small surface area that they won’t easily fall to the ground.

 Therefore, they “float” in the air much like the dust you see “dancing in the air” in a dark room when light comes streaming in through a window.

 What’s more, those minuscule water droplets are spread out over a very wide area.